-Stress can also push hair follicles into a resting phase, which means they are less likely to produce more strands in the future.
+Stress can also push hair follicles into a resting phase.
+This means they are less likely to produce more strands in the future.
 Over time hair will begin to fall out more easily but without any regrowth to support in its place.

-On the more extreme end of anxiety related hair loss is Trichotillomania, where someone is quite literally ‘pulling their hair out’.
-The symptoms of stress manifest themselves in the behaviour of the sufferer as they start twisting and pulling at their hair, weakening the strands and causing them to fall out.
+On the more extreme end of anxiety related hair loss is Trichotillomania.
+This is where someone is quite literally ‘pulling their hair out’.
+The symptoms of stress manifest themselves in the behaviour of the sufferer.
+They start twisting and pulling at their hair, weakening the strands and causing them to fall out.

-The third issue that can cause hair to fall out is Alopecia Areata where the body’s immune system attacks hair follicles.
+The third issue that can cause hair to fall out is Alopecia Areata.
+Here, the body’s immune system attacks hair follicles.
 Some people may just experience thinner hair whilst others suffer with bald spots and some even from complete baldness.

 What should someone do if they’re suffering from hair loss relating to stress and anxiety?

-The most important step is to see your GP who can advise on the best ways to minimise stress and anxiety for the patient.
+The most important step is to see your GP.
+They can advise on the best ways to minimise stress and anxiety for the patient.